Foreign transaction fees are becoming easier to avoid. If you travel in mind, here’s how they work, which cards charge them and which don’t

 You just got back from a pricey trip abroad and while reviewing your credit card statement, you noticed the expected airfare, lodging and food charges, but also “foreign transaction fee” charges.
 What’s that all about?

 A foreign transaction fee is a charge, usually 3 percent, that many credit card issuers and payment networks add for each transaction made abroad.
 Like baggage and passports, foreign transaction fees have been a standard part of international travel for years.
 However, more cards are doing away with this fee each year, according to CreditCards.com research.
+If you’re looking for a credit card with no foreign transaction fee, there are many options available.

 That’s good news for travelers who have a fee-free card.
 However, if you have cards that still charge a foreign transaction fee – or are just unfamiliar with the fee overall – here are the ins and outs of this particular fee and advice on avoiding extra charges when traveling abroad.